electronjoe/OpenFrame/DESIGNDOC.md

 3. **HDMI-CEC Integration**:
    - Power on/off the Samsung The Frame TV daily at specified times.
    - Automatically switch TV input to the Pi’s HDMI port.
-   - Use remote navigation events to skip photos by year.
+   - Use remote navigation events to move to the next or previous slide.

 4. **Robust & Resource-Efficient**:
    - Run continuously on Raspberry Pi 4 with minimal resource overhead.